WHAT ARE THE FOUR TYPES OF COACHES?

 An executive coach’s personal and supportive environment can encourage new ways of thinking, acting, and influencing to achieve significant commercial results.

-For example, an organization that runs a development program for high-level middle-level managers may include elements of training- or a series of 2-5 training sessions- designed to assist participants in the program in reflecting, deepening, and applying what they are learning again in development experience.
+For example, an organization that runs a development program for high-level middle-level managers may include elements of training- or a series of 2-5 training sessions- designed to assist participants in the program in reflecting, deepening, and applying what they are learning again in the development experience.

-This may be pretty structured and prescriptive, such as during a retreat where a coach has worked with team leadership to create a schedule and then facilitate meetings, maybe even teaching content.
+It may be pretty structured and prescriptive, such as during a retreat where a coach has worked with team leadership to create a schedule and then facilitate meetings, maybe even teaching content.

-Team coaching can also include less written methods, such as helping the project team interact more effectively or facilitating the process that develops unexpectedly.
+Team coaching for development can also include less written methods, such as helping the project team interact more effectively or facilitating the process that develops unexpectedly.
 Sometimes a coach can observe the team in the typical work environment and provide training based on these observations.

 Virtual coaching is now the most common type of coaching at work.
 Even before this new surge in working remotely, organizations globally shifted towards more virtual meetings, and virtual development was rising.

 Through video use, a virtual coach can be involved and facilitate the same way in face-to-face settings.
 In addition, the coaching for the development matching process is not limited to geographical and travel constraints, which often increase compatibility and flexibility.
 Virtual coaching is ideal for teams from different countries and time zones and those interested in training arrangements that can be easily integrated into their busy schedules.

 Building coaching activities in the workplace culture implies more than providing many different types of coaching; it focuses on changing the rules, values, norms, behaviors, and unwritten practices to disseminate a coaching mentality.
 A coaching culture improves not only the way employees interact with each other but also the interactions they have with potential clients.